 The consequences of getting a status wrong can be expensive, especially when you consider HMRC can go back six years for unpaid tax and NIC, interest and penalties in the case of careless behaviour (ordinarily the time limit is four years, however HMRC will probably seek to treat an incorrect status classification as ‘careless’).
 We explain more about how the amount of unpaid income tax and NIC is quantified (including the interest and penalties) below.

 As discussed in our section above, a professional adviser may be able to help you negotiate a settlement with HMRC, to minimise any liabilities HMRC are seeking to impose.

 Employers are responsible for collecting tax and NIC from their employee’s pay when due and sending it to HMRC.
 This means that if you have not deducted tax and NIC from a worker when you should have done, you will be responsible for making good the appropriate amount to HMRC.
 You will also have to pay any employer’s NIC, which was your responsibility from the outset.

 You should also know that interest is charged if PAYE tax and NICs are paid late.
-The current official interest rate is 2.60% per annum.
+The current official interest rate for late payments can be found on GOV.UK.